containernetworking/cni/CONTRIBUTING.md

 # Email and Chat

-The project uses the the cni-dev email list and #appc on Freenode for chat:
+The project uses the the cni-dev email list and IRC chat:
 - Email: [cni-dev](https://groups.google.com/forum/#!forum/cni-dev)
-- IRC: #[appc](irc://irc.freenode.org:6667/#appc) IRC channel on freenode.org
+- IRC: #[containernetworking](irc://irc.freenode.org:6667/#containernetworking) channel on freenode.org

 Please avoid emailing maintainers found in the MAINTAINERS file directly.
 They are very busy and read the mailing lists.